cgihlstorf/AIAgents/Topic3Tools/README.md

 ## Task 6
 ### Question: where is there an opportunity for parallelization in your agent that is not yet being taken advantage of?

-Right now, the code I have to call tools requires tools to be called sequentially, each after the LLM is called (this is displayed in the Mermaid diagram between the `call_llm` and `call_tools` nodes).
+Right now, the code I have to call tools requires tools to be called sequentially, each time after the LLM is called (this is displayed in the Mermaid diagram between the `call_llm` and `call_tools` nodes (`Task5/lg_graph.png`)).
 There is, however, an opportunity to parallelize tool calls.
 Once the model knows which tools it has to call for a certain input, it could call multiple tools in parallel instead of calling them sequentially.
 This would speed up the computation by allowing different tools to run at the same time.